KTFish/GANs/theory/01-basic-gans.md

 $$J(\theta) = -\frac{1}{m}\sum_{i=1}^{m}[y^{(i)}\log{(h(x^{(i)}, \theta))} + (1 - y^{(i)})\log{(1 - h(x^{(i)}, \theta))}]$$

+- The minus sign at the beggining of the formula forces the result to be always grater or equal to 0.
 - $\theta$ - parameters of the generator.
 - $y^{(i)}logh(x^{(i)}, \theta)$ - used to calculate the loss when $y^{(i)} = 1$.
 - $(1 - y^{(i)})log(1 - h(x^{(i)}, \theta))$ - used to calculate the loss when $y^{(i)} = 0$.